ekozat/courses_select_manager/sprint5/sprint5-files/html/API.md

 -   This endpoint will return:
     -   **200** if the course is added successfully to the database
     -   **405** if the request method given was not POST
-    -   **400** if the course information is incomplete, i.e., one or more of course code, course name, prerequisite or restriction is missing.
+    -   **400** if the course information is incomplete, i.e., one or more of course code or course name or the parameters are provided without the value. is missing.
 For example, the following input will display the message {'error' => 'Incomplete course data in the request'}:
     -   **500** if the connection to the database failed or fetching fails

 ---